History with Politics BA (Hons)

 Qualifications or experience

-- 96-112 points to include a minimum of 2 A levels, or equivalent, to include History.
+- 96-112 points to include a minimum of 2 A levels, or equivalent, to include History or another relevant subject.

 English language requirements